dmbarbour/awelon/AboutAwelon.md

 *ASIDE:* Traditional languages also have difficulty with data plumbing - it just happens in higher layers: concurrency, callbacks, collections.
 RDP is designed to address many challenges in those higher layers.

-Data plumbing on a stack is relatively simple: developers mostly operate near the top of the stack, and occasionally roll or copy elements to the top.
-It does not take long to become familiar with these manipulations, and stacks are effective for linear operations.
-Unfortunately, a single stack is inadequate for representing incremental tasks or concurrent workflows, especially if there is some interweaving of intermediate results.
-Also, there are cases where devilish data plumbing problems on a single stack would be solved trivially with just a little extra scratch space.

-#### Multi Stack Environment

-Awelon's static environment contains a non-empty *list* of stacks.
-There is always a current stack, and all the single stack operators now apply to the current stack.
+### Awelon's Multi-Stack Environment

+A single stack environment can feel cramped.
+This is especially the case for a model like RDP, where we often have multiple tasks or concurrent workflows that require ad-hoc integration of intermediate results.
+Awelon favors *multiple stacks for multiple tasks*, and thus uses a richer environment:

+        (currentStack * (hand * (currentStackName * listOfNamedStacks)))

 Literals are added to the current stack.
-Developers can add new stacks, drop old stacks, and navigate between them.
-These additional stacks quickly find use by developers: different stacks for different tasks, scratch spaces, temporary storage, and that stuff you never get back to but keep thinking you might.

-        %  List of Stacks:  (stacksLeft * (currentStack * stacksRight))
-        %  stepLeft  :: ((sT * sL) * (sC * sR)) ~> (sL * (sT * (sC * sR)))
-        %  stepRight :: (sL * (sC * (sT * sR))) ~> ((sC * sL) * (sT * sR))
-        stepLeft = [swap] first assocr
-        stepRight = assocl [swap] first [assertIsProduct] second

-        %  New, dup, and drop for stacks create or destroy a stack to your right
-        %
-        %  newStack  :: (sL * (sC * sR)) ~> (sL * (sC * (Unit * sR)))
-        %  dupStack  :: (sL * (sC * sR)) ~> (sL * (sC * (sC * sR))) %  if non-linear sC
-        %  dropStack :: (sL * (sC * (sD * sR))) ~> (sL * (sC * sR)) %  if non-linear sD
-        newStack = assocl [swap] first [intro1] second copyStack = [[copy] first assocr] second
-        dropStack =  [[dropFirst] second] second

-        %  more basics
-        erase   :: x ~> Unit        %  for non-linear x
-        dropFirst = [erase] first elim1  %  (e * x) ~> x, for non-linear e
-        dropSecond = swap dropFirst      %  (x * e) ~> x, for non-linear e

-Of course, multiple stacks are useless if we don't have an effective way to move elements between them.
-I could potentially model throwing things between stacks, but there is a better way.
+Stack operators like `roll` are adjusted to operate on the current stack.
+There is a library of useful applicators to apply a block on the stack to objects near the top of the stack.

+The "hand" is also a stack.
+Developers use `take` and `put` to move items between the hand and the current stack, and `juggle` to rotate items in the hand.
+The main purpose of the hand is to carry items between stacks, i.e. an easy approach to data plumbing.
+However, the hand is convenient even for operating on a single stack: one can pick up a few objects, do some deep-stack operations, then drop the objects again.
+This seems easier than carefully rolling objects to the top of the stack then back down.

+Finally, there is a list of named stacks (plus a name for the current stack).
+Each element in the list is a (name*stack) pair, where the name is simply a text literal.
+Named stacks have a variety of purposes:

+* Programmers can easily 'goto' stacks by name.
+This is useful for stacks that represent different tasks.
+The hand is convenient for carrying items between stacks.
+* Programmers can `load` and `store`, obtaining values from a remote stack.
+This is useful for stacks that represent variables or registers, which is often convenient for long-term storage.
+* Named stacks can also support environment extensions.

+Named stacks require compile-time metaprogramming to systematically compare names in a list.
+Awelon supports this form of programming by use of introspection and static choice; see the section on polymorphic behavior.

-*NOTE:* Many of the above definitions will don't account for blocks being added to the current stack in the middle of the manipulation.
-Awelon uses a 'block-free' encoding for the basic environment manipulations.
-See `stdenv.ao` for details.
+*NOTE:* Awelon uses a *blockless* encoding for most of its basic environment manipulations.
+This ensures there is no interference from blocks being added to the current stack.
+See `onestack.ao` for details.

-### Hands to Carry Things

-Awelon's multi stack environment is further extended with the concept of *hands*.
-With one hand, a developer can take and put, moving objects easily and intuitively from one stack to another, or even moving stacks.
-Hands would be convenient even for operations on a single stack, i.e. rather than rolling stuff to the top, just pick up the top several elements and do some work, then put several elements back down.

-Hands offer a simple, intuitive, and expressive approach to data plumbing.

-Hands are modeled as a pair of stacks, and are paired with the current environment, such that our overall environment is a structure of the form: `(sL*(sC*sR))*(hL*(x*hR))`.
-Here current stack, and x is the active object - if any.
-Unlike the list of stacks, the developer's hands may be empty.

-        %  take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
-        take = [[assocr] second roll2] first assocr roll2 [roll2] second

-        %  swapStackHand :: (sL*(sC*sR))*(hL*hR) ~> (sL*(hR*sR))*(hL*sC)
-        %  left as exercise for reader :)

-By convention, the right hand is used for volatile operations (take, put, etc.).
-The left hand is used instead for environment extensions based on introspection and metaprogramming - such as modeling named stacks.

-*NOTE:* The programmer's hands are generally NOT passed to partially applied behaviors.
-The intuition here is that the developer is installing a behavior that will then execute without further guidance or interference.
-Also, conversely, the installed behavior must not affect the contents of the programmer's hand.
-Arguments to a partially applied behavior must be explicitly provided.

-### Named Stacks via Metaprogramming

-Awelon will support storing and loading elements by name.
-Use of names is a valid and convenient solution for many data plumbing problems: simply tuck a value away with an arbitrarily chosen name, then later recover it using the same name.
-Names are easier to remember than relative locations.

-Names are modeled by use of polymorphic, introspective behaviors (see later section) that will search the left hand for a named stack, then add or remove an item (adding or removing the stack as appropriate).
-The use of stacks can serve a similar role to lexical scope, though developers must be careful to erase names when they exit logical scope.

-        "foo" store    %  store element to "foo" stack (removes from current stack) "foo" load     %  load element from "foo" stack (removes from foo stack) "foo" loadCopy %  load, dup, store
-        "foo" erase    %  load, drop
-        %  possibly loadStack and storeStack operations, too.

-The default movement semantics are suitable for linear types, or cases where developers wish to model updates.
-(These variables are 'pure' from Awelon's perspective.)
-Unlike traditional programming, developers must explicitly erase words th

-Names can become syntactic noise and clutter if overused.
-I prefer to use names sparingly, for long-lived elements that spend most of their time in the background.
-Other programmers may prefer more extensive use.

 ## Awelon's Module System

 Awelon has a very simple module system.
 Essentially, a module consists of one import line followed by one or more definition lines.
 An import line contains a comma separated list of module names.
 The association between a module name and a module definition is externally determined (e.g. by file name).
-Module names should be simple alphanumeric words.
-Modules may be associated with local names.
-Imports may be cyclic.
+Module names should be simple words.

         import common, packageWithLongName AS p, foo
         this = [f] _s
         f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
         _s = swap [swap] first swap first swap
+        % TODO: switch this to a useful program

+Imports may be cyclic.
 Words may be defined in any order within a module.
 However, definitions cannot be cyclic or recursive.

 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
-If there is any potential ambiguity for a word (i.e. if it is exported from two of the modules, including this one), it becomes necessary to use the prefixed form.
+If there is any ambiguity for a word it becomes necessary to use the prefixed form.
+If the same word happens to have the same definition (same primitive expansion) it does not count as ambiguity.

 The word 'this' has special meaning.
 Within a module, 'this:' may be used as the prefix for a module's words.
 When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' means 'foo:this' after importing foo (assuming no ambiguity).
 Also, the word 'this' in Awelon serves the same role as 'main' in many other languages.
 Awelon is intended for component based software; I believe 'this' has nice connotations for treating modules as possible software components.

 All imports and definitions must start at the beginning of a new line of text, and continue to the end of the logical line.
 A logical line continues until a non whitespace character begins a new line of text, i.e. so developers can distribute some code or imports vertically.
 Awelon has simple line comments starting eith `%`.

         import common
-        % take :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
+        % takem :: (sL*((x*sC)*sR))*(hL*hR) ~> (sL*(sC*sR))*(hL*(x*hR))
-        take = [[assocr] second roll2] first %  (x*(sL*(sC*sR)))*(hL*hR)
-               assocr roll2 [roll2] second
+        %   (older version of Awelon's environment; TODO, update for new env takem= [[assocr] second roll2] first %  (x*(sL*(sC*sR)))*(hL*hR) assocr roll2 [roll2] second

 Note: there are no default words or imports in Awelon.
 Only literals can be used without an import.